sebseager/cryoem-picker-eval/docs/index.md

 source /path/to/miniconda#/bin/activate /path/to/conda_envs/my_environment_name
 ```

-If the `conda activate` or `conda deactive` commands do not work, you will need to add the conda executable to your `PATH` environment variable.
+If the `conda activate` or `conda deactivate` commands do not work, you will need to add the conda executable to your `PATH` environment variable.
 To allow conda to run its built-in setup automatically, use

 ```shell script
 /path/to/miniconda#/bin/conda init